How to Install the LAMP Stack on Windows WSL

 sudo service apache2 restart

-To validate that Apache is installed and functioning, open your web browser and browse to the server’s hostname or IP address.
+To check that Apache is working, open your web browser and go to:

 http://localhost

-MariaDB is a truly open-source database server you can run with your projects.
-It is fast, secure, and the default server for almost all Linux.
+MariaDB is a free database server you can use with your projects.
+It’s fast, secure, and the standard database for most Linux systems.

 sudo apt-get install mariadb-server mariadb-client